 - Send press releases whenever you have a worthwhile story, even if your last release received no coverage.
 There are many reasons why a story may be rejected or held over, which may have nothing to do with your release.

-- Put journalists on your mailing list for background information they may find interesting (e.g. your company newsletter).
+- Put journalists on your contact list for background information they may find interesting, such as your company email newsletter.

 5. Writing a press release